cokroyongky/Laravel-RESTAPI-MongoDB-VS-MysqlDB-/README.md

 <br>
 <i>If you want to use mongodb, just remove extension .mongo in .env and /config/database.php.mongo</i>
 <br>
-<i>If you want to use mongodb, just remove extension .mongo in .env and /config/database.php.mongo</i>
+<i>If you want to use mysql, just remove extension .mongo in .env and /config/database.php.mysql</i>